 And just think, the France pavilion is going to have even more must-try snacks once the new expansion is finished…

 Morocco is one of those countries that a lot of people just brush right through, without stopping to smell and taste all the yummy treats that surround them.
-Not only is the Tangierine Cafe, but now they are mostly located at the Oasis Sweets & Sips right along the promenade.
-This is an underrated location with some of the best quick service restaurants in Epcot, but it also has some great snacks.
+These used to be found at the Tangierine Cafe, but now they are mostly located at the Oasis Sweets & Sips right along the promenade.
+This is an underrated location with some of the best snacks in EPCOT.

-Almond Pastry (Tangierine Cafe) – We love this one because it’s different from some of more extravagant sweets over in the France pavilion.
+Almond Pastry (Oasis Sips & Sweets) – We love this one because it’s different from some of the more extravagant sweets over in the France pavilion.
 It wins our affection because of its simple, yet pronounced flavors.
 The pastry dough is very light and flaky and the almond paste inside is just enough to meet expectations.

-Baklava (Tangierine Cafe) – Of course when you think of snacks in the Morocco pavilion, your mind jumps to baklava, and there are lots of flavors there to choose from.
+Baklava (Oasis Sweets & Sips) – Of course when you think of snacks in the Morocco pavilion, your mind jumps to baklava, and there are lots of flavors there to choose from.
 Cashew and walnut are options, but our favorite is the Pistachio Baklava.

 Again, it may not look like much, but if you want that pure pistachio taste, this is the best place in Epcot to get it.

 Japan has some of the absolute best table service dining in Epcot, but it also has some tricks up its sleeve in the snack game too, so don’t overlook it!

 Kaki Gori (Kabuki Cafe) – If you haven’t had shave ice before, then you’re in for a real treat when walking by Kabuki Cafe in the Japan pavilion.
-Here is where you get monster cups of shaved ice flavored to strawberry, rainbow, blue raspberry, melon, cherry, or tangerine, and even covered in a sweet and creamy milk on top.
+Here is where you get monster cups of shaved ice flavored with strawberry, rainbow, blue raspberry, melon, cherry, or tangerine, and even covered in a sweet and creamy milk on top.